 Spring and Summer Months are Prime Time for Internet Profile Reports and Surveillance Efforts

 The weather is (hopefully?) about to break in the tri-state area.
-If you’re wondering if requesting Internet Profile Reports and scheduling surveillance during the spring and summer months are worth the effort this time of year, the answer is ABSOLUTELY YES…more than ever, especially with the removal of COVID restrictions!
+If you’re wondering if requesting Internet Profile Reports and scheduling surveillance during the spring and summer months are worth the effort this time of year, the answer is ABSOLUTELY YES!

 The spring and summer months bring endless activity and the ability of claimants to perform physical acts that their doctors, and certainly their attorneys, never thought would be possible according to their claims.

-We refer back to an article by Jonathan Tilove reported in Claims Journal a few years back about a New Orleans private investigator, Mark Avery, who coined the term “Mardi Gras Syndrome.”
+We refer back to an article by Jonathan Tilove reported in Claims Journal years back about a New Orleans private investigator, Mark Avery, who coined the term “Mardi Gras Syndrome.”

 According to Avery, “Mardi Gras Syndrome” is characterized by “an excessive urge to drink heavily, a desire to attend numerous outdoor events such as parades, carrying people on their shoulders, running, jumping, twisting and lunging for beads, standing for extended periods of time, etc.”

 In the tri-state area, “Mardi Gras Syndrome” builds up during the spring with our first touch of warmth.
 There is spring cleaning to be done, landscaping to tend to, and much preparation for the upcoming summer.
-“Mardi Gras Syndrome” reaches its peak in the during the hot, summer months.
-The string of holidays packed into this four-month span, Memorial Day, Fourth of July, and Labor Day weekends, among countless, random weekends that people vacation (after being cooped up for months), are prime stomping grounds for ICU’s Surveillance Investigators to catch fraudulent claims, and for our Internal Analytical Investigators to document all social media activity that accompanies it.
+“Mardi Gras Syndrome” reaches its peak during the hot, summer months.
+The string of holidays packed into this four-month span, Memorial Day, Fourth of July, and Labor Day weekends, among countless, random weekends that people vacation, are prime stomping grounds for ICU’s Surveillance Investigators to catch fraudulent claims, and for our Internal Analytical Investigators to document all social media activity that accompanies it.
 Utilizing our Internet Profile Reports to monitor social media accounts prior to surveillance provides us with countless leads, and continuous monitoring with our IPR 365 Social Media Monitoring can document your claimant's activities all spring and summer long (and longer).